shaik1002/biggitlabbomb/doc/development/fips_compliance.md

 After the virtual machine is set up, you can follow the [GDK](https://gitlab.com/gitlab-org/gitlab-development-kit) installation instructions, including the [advanced instructions for RHEL](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/doc/advanced.md#red-hat-enterprise-linux).
-The `asdf` tool is not used for dependency management because it's essential to use the RedHat-provided Go compiler and other system dependencies.
+Note that `asdf` is not used for dependency management because it's essential to use the RedHat-provided Go compiler and other system dependencies.

 ### Enable FIPS mode